Analysis | Why bipartisanship dominated the infrastructure debate

 Infrastructure stymied Washington for years even though it was a Trump administration priority and Republicans at the time had bigger majorities in Congress.
 The bill still needs to move through the House, where it could face opposition from both fringes of the political spectrum, although the Democratic majority there isn’t expected to derail it.

-Here are the specific dynamics that are helping move his bill move through Congress (relatively) seamlessly and could be instructive for how lawmakers do more bipartisan work in the future.
+Here are the specific dynamics that are helping the bill move through Congress (relatively) seamlessly and that could be instructive for how lawmakers do more bipartisan work in the future.

-Rebuilding infrastructure is popular: Counterintuitively, bipartisan agreements in Congress are more common than we think, says Molly Reynolds, a congressional analyst with the Brookings Institution.
+Rebuilding infrastructure is popular.
+Counterintuitively, bipartisan agreements in Congress are more common than we think, says Molly Reynolds, a congressional analyst with the Brookings Institution.
 But the really big stuff gets stuck in the mud — think immigration and police reform.
-Those proposals are extremely controversial.
-Some 70 percent of Americans approve of spending money on infrastructure, a recent Monmouth University poll found, making this Biden’s most popular spending priority.
+Those issues are extremely controversial.
+Some 70 percent of Americans approve of spending money on infrastructure, a recent Monmouth University poll found, making this President Biden’s most popular spending priority.

 It doesn’t have any major enemies.
-Gun control advocates will point out that expanded background checks is extremely popular, too.
-But there are hardcore opponents to limiting how Americans buy and use guns.
-By contrast, the only major opponents to spending money to build up roads and bridges and broadband connectivity are debt hawks.
-Those folks just weren’t a major player in this debate, in part because they’ve waned in influence and passion in recent years, and in part negotiators tried to find as many ways as possible to pay for the investments.
+Gun-control advocates will point out that expanded background checks is extremely popular, too.
+But there are hardcore opponents of limiting how Americans buy and use guns.
+By contrast, the only major opponents of spending money to build up roads and bridges and broadband connectivity are debt hawks.
+Those folks just weren’t a major player in this debate, in part because they’ve waned in influence and passion in recent years and in part because negotiators tried to find as many ways as possible to pay for the investments.

 Plus, to many in Congress and voters back home, this was arguably money worth spending.
-Two polls from Monmouth and Quinnipiac universities found that there is narrow Republican opposition to the infrastructure bill but some 40 percent of Republicans support it.
-“We need the investment, let’s be honest,” Sen. Rob Portman (R-Ohio) said.
+Two polls, from Monmouth and Quinnipiac universities. found that there is narrow Republican opposition to the infrastructure bill but that some 40 percent of Republicans support it.
+“We need the investment,” said Sen. Rob Portman (R-Ohio).
+“Let’s be honest.”

 It lands at strategically the right time for both parties.
 Control of both chambers of Congress is up for grabs next year.
 While elections tend to make both retreat to partisan safety, there is also something to be said for campaigning on being able to break the gridlock in Washington.

-Perhaps for that reason, Republicans did an about-face on wanting to block Biden’s agenda to supporting this major win for the president.
+Perhaps for that reason, Republicans did an about-face from wanting to block Biden’s agenda to supporting this major win for the president.
 Senate Minority Leader Mitch McConnell (R-Ky.) recently characterized this legislation as “a bipartisan success story for the country,” even though he said a few months ago that “100 percent of our focus is on stopping this new administration.”

 Biden played a (quiet) role.
 When any president gets involved with congressional negotiations, it tends to cause both sides to dig in more rather than loosen up, Reynolds said.